 Do I need to pay to go into the Grand Mosque?

 It’s absolutely free.
 The Mosque is for the people; as such, no charge is levied on worshippers or visitors.
 Even cultural tours are provided for free.

 Do I need to book a tour of the Grand Mosque in Abu Dhabi?

-If you come with a tour guide, they may have a personal tour guide included within the price you paid.
+If you come with a tour guide, they may include a personal tour guide within the price you paid.

 Otherwise, the best alternative option to make sure you get the best out of your Grand Mosque visit is to get involved with one of the FREE mosque cultural tours.